Yangani/pet-shop/README.md

 ### Postman

-Before you start, poke around the API using Postman.
-DO NOT SKIP THIS STEP!
+Before you start, poke around the API using Postman. **DO NOT SKIP THIS STEP!** Specifically, make sure you figure out how to:

+- Get the data for a pet shop
+- Get the data for a pet shop's pets
+- Sign up for an account
+- Sign into an account
+- "Like" a pet

 Some endpoints require an API token.
 You can generate one by signing in.
 To use it, you will need to include it in the `POST` parameters; the correct key is `apiToken` (don't forget to set your `Content-Type`!)